equal8888/Lubuntu-audio-powertool/README.md

 2) The app will ask password from terminal.
 Why ?
 Because of better combatibility

-## Here is my settings for audio-interface & soundcards
+## Here is my settings for soundcards
 Just in case your interested

 1) From the tab 'System Config (OS)' <br>